otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/04-ai-strategy/assessment-tasks/02-alpha-beta-pruning.md

-# 02: AI Strategy assessment tasks - Alpha-Beta pruning
+# 01: AI Strategy Assessment Tasks

 As discussed, this algorithm gets expensive due to the sheer number of nodes it needs to evaluate in the tree - if we could add more levels, we could make the AI 'smarter'.
 One method of improving the efficiency of the algorithm is called **Alpha-Beta pruning**.